openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

 dynamic checks.

-> For compatibility and convenience, a caller is always permitted to omit a linkage parameter value.
+> For compatibility and convenience, a caller is always permitted to omit a linkage selector value.
 The callee is specified to use an internally generated default specialization anchor, which is set up when the API point's class is prepared.
-Also, callers can propose linkage parameters for callees which (after link resolution) turn out to be declared as invariant.
-(The treatment of such unused parameters is TBD.
+Also, callers can propose linkage selectors for callees which (after link resolution) turn out to be declared as invariant.
+(The treatment of such unused selectors is TBD.
 Perhaps they will be quietly ignored; perhaps there will be a diagnostic "hook".)